amelaye/biophp/README.md

 The application is connected with a **REST API**, for the Biology Data, available at : http://api.amelayes-biophp.net.
 If you want to use your own API, it must implments my schema API (cf. code documentation), and then you can have fun !

+The **BioTools** (amelaye/biotools) package is actually in working progress, please be patient, and you'll can have more features soon !
+Instead of it, you can use your own application.

 ## Content
 At this moment, this is a Symfony 4 application.
 Create your own Symfony 4 application and run :